-Orin C. Smith, 73, is retired and was President and Chief Executive Officer of Starbucks Corporation from 2000 to 2005.
+Orin C. Smith, 74, is retired and was President and Chief Executive Officer of Starbucks Corporation from 2000 to 2005.
 He joined Starbucks as Vice President and Chief Financial Officer in 1990, became President and Chief Operating Officer in 1994, and became a director of Starbucks in 1996.
 Prior to joining Starbucks, Mr. Smith spent a total of 14 years with Deloitte & Touche.
-Mr. Smith served on the Board of Directors of Nike, Inc. from 2004 to 2015 and served on the Board of Washington Mutual, Inc. from 2005 to March 2012.
-He also serves on the board of directors of Conservation International and the University of Washington Board of Regents.
+Mr. Smith served on the Board of Directors of NIKE, Inc. from 2004 to 2015 and served on the Board of Washington Mutual, Inc. from 2005 to March 2012.
+He also serves on the board of directors of Conservation International.
 Mr. Smith has been a Director of the Company since 2006 and has served as independent Lead Director since 2012.